-With many of us still staying in more than usual, here are some home-based activities you can do to stay connected, have fun or try something new while raising vital funds for Dementia UK.
+Here are some home-based activities you can do, have fun or try something new while raising vital funds for Dementia UK.

 Tell us your fundraising plans here, email email@example.com or call 020 8036 5440 – we are here to support you and can provide downloadable materials like editable posters and certificate templates.

 Thank you so much for everything that you do.
 Together, we can keep helping families face dementia.